wiksla/f5-bigip-journeys-app/README.md

 Compares information from `tmsh show sys version` for both systems.
 Requires manual evaluation.

-- **Local Traffic Manager (LTM) module comparison checks checks**
+- **Local Traffic Manager (LTM) module comparison checks**

 Area:| config migration, resource management
 -----|-----

-This check lists all defined LTM nodes and Virtual Servers configured in the new system.
+Check lists of all defined LTM nodes and Virtual Servers configured in the new system.
-If both devices are on-line it can check conformance of both configuration and resource availability.
+If both devices are on-line, it will check conformance of both configuration and resource availability.
 Requires manual evaluation.

-## Contributing
+## Contributions

 ### Bug reporting

 Let us know if something went wrong.
-By doing reporting issues, you supports development of this project and gets a chance of having it fixed soon.
+By reporting issues, you support development of this project and get a chance of having it fixed soon.
 Please use bug template available [here]()

 ### Feature requests